The Average-Case Complexity of Counting Cliques in Erdos-Renyi Hypergraphs: Problem Formulations and Average-Case Lower Bounds

 \begin{corollary}[Average-case hardness of \textsc{\#$(k,s)$-clique} on sparse $G(n,c,s)$] Let $k, \alpha, \eps > 0$ be constants and $c = \Theta(n^{-\alpha})$.
 Assuming Conjecture \ref{conj:strongworstcasecounting}, then any algorithm $A$ for \textsc{\#$(k,s)$-clique} that has error probability less than $n^{-\alpha \binom{k}{s} - \eps}$ on Erd\H{o}s-R\'enyi hypergraphs drawn from $G(n,c,s)$ must have runtime at least $T(A, n) \ge \tilde{\Omega}\left(n^{\omega\ceil{k/3} - \alpha\binom{k}{s}}\right)$ if $s = 2$ and $T(A, n) \ge \tilde{\Omega}\left(n^{k - \alpha\binom{k}{s}}\right)$ if $s \geq 3$. \end{corollary}

-We remark that Conjecture \ref{conj:weakworstcasecounting} implies there is a constant $C > 0$ such that a version of Corollary \ref{cor:averagecasecountingsparse} holds with the weaker conclusion $T(A, n) \ge n^{\Omega(k)}$ holds for all $\alpha \le C \binom{k}{s}$.
-For \textsc{Parity-$(k,s)$-clique}, we consider here the implications of Theorem \ref{thm:averagecasehardnessparity} only for $c = 1/2$, since this is the setting in which we obtain substantially different lower bounds than for \textsc{\#$(k,s)$-clique}.
+\latestedits{We remark that Conjecture \ref{conj:weakworstcasecounting} implies there is a constant $C > 0$ such that a version of Corollary \ref{cor:averagecasecountingsparse} holds with the weaker conclusion that $T(A, n) \ge n^{\Omega(k)}$ for any $\alpha \le C k/\binom{k}{s}$.} For \textsc{Parity-$(k,s)$-clique}, we consider here the implications of Theorem \ref{thm:averagecasehardnessparity} only for $c = 1/2$, since this is the setting in which we obtain substantially different lower bounds than for \textsc{\#$(k,s)$-clique}.
 As shown, an error probability of $o(1)$ on $G(n,1/2,s)$ hypergraphs suffices for our reduction to succeed.

 \begin{corollary}[Average-case hardness of \textsc{Parity-$(k,s)$-clique} on $G(n,1/2,s)$] Let $k$ be constant.
 Assuming Conjecture \ref{conj:weakworstcaseparity}, there is a small enough constant $\eps \triangleq \eps(k,s)$ such that if any algorithm $A$ for \textsc{Parity-$(k,s)$-clique} has error less than $\eps$ on $G(n,1/2,s)$ then $A$ must have runtime at least $T(A, n) \ge n^{\Omega(k)}$. \end{corollary}